pyomeca/ezc3d/README.md

 The software companies have loosely implemented the C3D standard proposed by http://C3D.org.
 Hence, there are some workaround that must be incorporated to the code to be able to read the C3D created using third-party softwares.
 So far, C3D from three different companies were tested.
 Vicon (https://www.vicon.com/), Qualisys (https://www.qualisys.com/) and Optotrak (https://www.ndigital.com/msci/products/optotrak-certus/).
 But I am sure there is plenty of other obscure companies or simply cases that were not tested from these companies (simply because I don't have C3D to test).
 If you find yourself with a bug when trying to read a C3D that should work, please open an issue and provide me with the corresponding C3D (see How to contribute).

 # Documentation
+## C3D format
+The C3D format is maintained by http://c3d.org.
+They provide recommandation on how to implement reader/writer for the format.
+There is a copy of the documentation PDF in the `doc` folder.
+You are also welcome to have a look at a newer version if they ever create an update.

+## EZC3D
 The documentation is automatically generated using Doxygen (http://www.doxygen.org/).
 You can compile it youself if you want (by setting `BUILD_DOC` to `ON`).
 Otherwise, you can access a copy of it that I try to keep up-to-date in the Documentation project of pyomeca (https://pyomeca.github.io/Documentation/) by selecting `ezc3d`.

 # Troubleshoots